tidyverse/tidyups/004-governance.md

 decision, the project lead may review it and either uphold or reverse it.

+### Author invitation template

+(Probably should eventually become a usethis function)

+> Hi {name},
+>
+> In recognition of your significant contributions to {package}, would
+> you be interested in becoming a co-author of the package?
+This means
+> that you’ll be acknowledged in <Authors@R> and given write permission
+> on GitHub.
+Write permission gives you the power to change dbplyr
+> directly (which is fine for smaller fixes) but I’d appreciate it if
+> you’d continue to send major stuff through the pull request process.
+>
+> If you accept, can you please prepare a PR that:
+>
+> -   Adds your info to `Authors@R`
+> -   Tweaks `_pkgdown.yml` if you want to link somewhere from the
+>     pkgdown site
+> -   Advertises the change in NEWS.md
+> -   Re-builds the documentation to get updated package docs
+>
+> I’ll then add you as admin, and approve the PR, then you can
+> squash-merge it.
+This would be our workflow going forward.
+(You’ll
+> also be able to request reviews from me and &gt; other authors as
+> needed).
+>
+> Thanks for all your work on {package}!
+>
+> {your\_name}

 [1] There are some exceptions to this rule, particularly for very new packages (where API iteration is much faster) and packages with only one author.